 The following points elaborate on how implementation and use of an EMR can improve profitability:

-- Cost savings: Implementation of EMRs simply mean the cutting down of a lot of un-necessary paper work.
+- Cost savings: Implementation of EMRs simply mean cutting down on a lot of unnecessary paperwork.
 Everything is available digitally, therefore there is an automatic reduction in the cost of office supplies/stationery such as printing paper, toners, printers etc. No additional staff is required for carrying out the paperwork-based tasks.
 Storing of medical data (patient files/documents) will no longer take up any physical space in storage facilities and the space can be used for other healthcare solutions/treatments.

-- Efficiency and accuracy: Everything is saved digitally, medical notes are saved by the physicians themselves, all lab tests and diagnosis can be retrieved through patient profiles.
-Use of pre-filled templates for common patient complaints encourage both efficiency and accuracy.
+- Efficiency and accuracy: Everything is saved digitally, medical notes are saved by the physicians themselves, and all lab tests and diagnoses can be retrieved through patient profiles.
+The use of pre-filled templates for common patient complaints encourages both efficiency and accuracy.
 Prescriptions can be viewed directly by the pharmacy.
 Hence, there is barely any room for error.
 Mistakes such as prescriptions getting misplaced or mixed up with other patients become completely absent.
-Avoiding risks of wrong medication, treatments and law suits.
+Avoiding risks of wrong medication, treatments and lawsuits.

-- Time saving: Appointments and queue management become systematic.
-Front desk to the physician himself can decide duration of consultation and manage the number of patients in a day.
+- Time-saving: Appointments and queue management become systematic.
+The front desk to the physician himself can decide the duration of consultation and manage the number of patients in a day.
 Time is used effectively.
-Therefore, choosing between increasing, reducing and maintaining patient visit/revenue for a single day, week or month.
+Therefore, choosing between increasing, reducing and maintaining patient visits/revenue for a single day, week or month.
 Invariably, working towards higher profitability.